-- Amount of loss of areas of biodiversity importance. - Delivery of BAP targets. - Condition of SSSIs and SINCs, extent of BAP priority habitats and trends for BAP priority species. - Register of where offsetting is provided including financial contributions and land. - Number of applications that are refused planning permission for not preserving ancient woodlands, important hedgerows, special trees and distinctive ground flora and subsequent appeal being upheld. - The condition of SSSI, SINC, LNR etc. being maintained and improved. - River quality.
+- Amount of loss of areas of biodiversity importance. - Delivery of BAP targets. - Condition of SSSIs and SINCs, extent of BAP priority habitats and trends for BAP priority species. - Register of where offsetting is provided including financial contributions and land. - Number of applications that are refused planning permission for not preserving ancient woodlands, important hedgerows, special trees and distinctive ground flora and subsequent appeal being upheld, as well as impacts on the integrity of Habitats Sites identified through site specific HRA.

-- Area (ha) or % of habitats infringed by planning applications. - % of District classified as Ancient Woodland.
+- Number of permitted applications with attached conditions relating to minimising and compensating for effects on the integrity of designated sites. - The condition of SSSI, SINC, LNR etc. being maintained and improved. - River quality. - Area (ha) or % of habitats infringed by planning applications. - % of District classified as Ancient Woodland.

-IIA 10: To conserve and enhance the character and distinctiveness of the District's landscapes.
+IIA 10: To conserve and enhance the character and

+distinctiveness of the District's landscapes.